lab1092/blender-manual_ja/manual/textures/influence/material/displacement.rst

 but not with the relative size of the data.
 This means if you double the size of an object in object mode, the depth of the displacement is also doubled, so the relative displacement appears the same.
-If you scale inside :guilabel:`Edit Mode`, the displacement depth is not changed, and thus the relative depth appears smaller.
+If you scale inside *Edit Mode*, the displacement depth is not changed, and thus the relative depth appears smaller.